 The good news?
 This is not some high-tech miracle that you have to be a technology whiz to set up.
 All you have to do is focus on producing helpful content that answers real questions, ensure your local SEO basics are in place, and keep your website functioning well for mobile.

 At Slinky, we work with local businesses across Perth and further afield to get this stuff right.
-So if you’re ready to actually be visible when those people are using voice search to find the services you offer… I’d like that we have a conversation together.
+So if you’re ready to actually be visible when those people are using voice search to find the services you offer… I’d like us to have a conversation together.

-Because really, voice search optimization is not a matter of checking some fancy technical boxes at the end of a marathon to-do list.
-It’s all about ensuring it is easy for people to find you when they are looking for what you offer.
+Because really, voice search optimisation is not a matter of checking some fancy technical boxes at the end of a marathon to-do list.
+It’s all about making it easy for people to find you.
 And that is something every business should desire.